Aumwich/cosmis/disrules_draft.md

 ## Communication System

+### Political Party Support System Implementation

+#### Technical Specification

+1. **Slash Commands**:
+   - `/support [POP|SOP]` - Submit or change your support for a political party
+   - `/supportstatus` - Check your current support status
+   - `/supportcount` - Party heads only: View current support count

+2. **Support Mechanics**:
+   - Players can support either POP or SOP during a session
+   - Players can change their support during a session (last submission counts)
+   - Support from arrested or absentee players is automatically invalidated
+   - Support status resets at the beginning of each new session

+3. **Income Calculation**:
+   - Formula: (Support Count / 40% of active players) × 1.25 × Initial Income
+   - Automatically calculated at session end
+   - Affected by National Indicators
+   - Results displayed to party heads via `/income` command

+4. **Discord Implementation**:
+   - Private ephemeral response when support is registered or changed
+   - Support counts visible only to party heads through ephemeral responses
+   - Support history viewable during debrief
+   - Visual indicators for successful submission (reaction on command)

 ### MASMED (Mass Media) Implementation
 - **Regional Announcements**:
   - MASMED leaders can broadcast messages to all regions simultaneously